crownie-hub/TSN-Setup/docs/network-config.md

 sudo ./tsn-switch-setup.sh
 ```

-This sets up your TSN switch bridge `br0` with ports `swp0–swp3`, all part of VLAN 100, and ensures all necessary interfaces are up.
+This sets up your TSN switch bridge `br0` with ports `swp0–swp3` assuming all ports are active, all part of VLAN 100, and ensures all necessary interfaces are up.

-### Step 4:  Confirm the bridge VLAN config, run:
+### Confirm the bridge VLAN config, run:

 ```bash
 bridge vlan show